mhpi/hydroDL/README.md

 The dataset used is also NCAR CAMELS.
 Follow the instructions in the first example above to download and unzip the dataset.
 Use [this code](example/PUR/testPUR-Reg.py) to test your saved models after training finished.

 Related papers:
-Feng et al. (2021, Accepted).
-Mitigating prediction error of deep learning streamflow models in large data-sparse regions with ensemble modeling and soft data.
+Feng et al. (2021).
+[Mitigating prediction error of deep learning streamflow models in large data-sparse regions with ensemble modeling and soft data](https://doi.org/10.1029/2021GL092999).
 Geophysical Research Letters.
 Feng et al. (2020).
 [Enhancing streamflow forecast and extracting insights using long‐short term memory networks with data integration at continental scales](https://doi.org/10.1029/2019WR026793).
 Water Resources Research.

 ## [3.Train a LSTM model to learn SMAP soil moisture](example/demo-LSTM-Tutorial.ipynb)